c53wei/fanuc_ros2_docker/README.md

 This Docker setup provides a complete environment for running the FANUC ROS 2 Driver on Ubuntu 22.04 with ROS 2 Humble Hawksbill.

-**✅ macOS Compatible** - This configuration has been tested and optimized for macOS (Apple Silicon and Intel).
+**This configuration has only been tested on Ubuntu 24.04.3 LTS codename noble**

 ## What's Included